Teaching and Learning Enhancement Fund (TLEF)

 Small TLEF Innovation Projects

-The call for proposals for small TLEF innovation projects is now open.
 Small TLEF innovation projects are grassroots projects that are intended to support experimentation with pedagogical approaches that have strong potential to enhance learning.
 Small TLEF innovation project teams can request up to $50,000 over the life of the project, and projects can run from one to three years.
 Funding for the 2nd and/or 3rd years of multi-year projects is contingent upon satisfactory progress in meeting project goals.
-Proposals must be submitted online through the TLEF web site by 3pm on November 15, 2018.
+The deadline for new TLEF proposals for the current funding period was on November 15, 2018.

 For more information regarding the TLEF application process and criteria, please visit the UBC TLEF web site:

 Large TLEF Transformation Projects and Undergraduate Program Evaluation and Renewal Projects

 The 2019 call for Large TLEF Transformation project and Undergraduate Program Evaluation and Renewal project LOIs is closed.
 Letters of Intent for both Large TLEF Transformation projects and Undergraduate Program Evaluation and Renewal projects were due July 12, 2018 at 3pm.
 Successful applicants were then invited to submit a full proposal that was due October 11, 2018.

 Faculty of Arts Priorities for 2019 Large TLEF Transformation projects include the following, however, applications in all areas are welcome: